English Literature UGC NET June 2026: Deconstructing Paper Pattern & Insights on Key Areas

 Popular Culture & Media Studies

-PYQ — Jonathan Dollimore and Alan Sinfield define "Cultural materialism" as designating a critical method having certain characteristics.
-Which of the following has NOT been included?
+PYQ — Jonathan Dollimore and Alan Sinfield define the term “Cultural materialism” as designating a critical method having characteristics.
+Which of the following characteristics has not been included by Jonathan Dollimore and Alan Sinfield?

 1. Historical context